mkapur/sab-2021-doc/_main.knit.md

 **GIANCARLO**
-Female $M$ (male mortality is highly correlated with female mortality, so it is not included in this discussion) was found to be moderately informed across a relatively wide range of values.
+Female $M$ (male natural mortality rate estimates are highly correlated with female mortality, so it is not included in this discussion) was found to be moderately informed across a relatively wide range of values.
 Data from the surveys appears to be the most influential for this parameter.
 Differences in total negative log likelihood was less than two across approximately 0.060-0.095 for female sablefish $M$ Figures \ref{fig:sens_m_like}).
 However, this is not a trivial parameter range and the assessment results vary considerably among these values in absolute scale (Figure \ref{fig:sens_m_ssb}).

 **LEE QI**
 Unexploited equilibrium recruitment ($R_0$) was found to be insignificantly different over 9.2-10.2, values which led to a broad range of stock sizes (Figures \ref{fig:sens_R0_like}-\ref{fig:sens_R0_ssb}).
 The range of values explored led to little differences in the current level of depletion the stock is facing but large differences in depletion from 1935 to 1970 where there is little information during a period with fishing (Figure \ref{fig:sens_R0_depl}).